 The short answer?
 No; it’s more of a preference.
 That’s the good thing about making your own lip balms.
 You can really customize it to your liking.

-However, using both ingredients do have their advantages.
+However, using both ingredients does have its advantages.
 Unrefined cocoa butter acts like a protective barrier to lock in moisture.
-Unrefined shea butter, on the other hand, is a natural SPF.
-That means lips aren’t susceptible to sun damage, which can result in a chapped texture.
+Unrefined shea butter, is also a powerful moisturizer that can help heal and restore moisture for long periods of time.

 Together, they act as a protective powerhouse to ensure your lips look their best.
 Even more so, cocoa butter is rich enough to where that’s all you need to put on your lips as a balm.

 When we get sunburned, not only does it hurt but it’s essentially robbing that area of moisture.
 The best way to utilize the goodness of cocoa butter is to use it after you shower the day of getting burned.
-That way, your skin is clean and applying the butter will lock in moisture.
+That way, your skin is clean and applying the butter will lock in moisture without impurities.

 When shopping around, you may notice there are two types of cocoa butter.
 So you know you’re making the right purchase, we’ll go over what each one is.

 This is technically a fancy word meaning the cocoa butter has been stripped of its scent.
 It naturally smells like a hint of chocolate.
-It also has its color stripped away so it’s no longer a light yellow.
+It also has its color stripped away so it’s no longer a light brown/gold color.

 While this process doesn’t add anything to the butter but rather take things away, it has been known to affect its benefits.
 That said, refined cocoa butter may not give you the soft skin you’ve been wanting.

 Simply put: this is cocoa butter in its rawest state.
-It’s untouched, unfiltered-leaving all the goodness of this butter intact.
+It is chemical free, leaving all the goodness of this butter intact.

-It’s a light yellow color, creamy in texture and comes with all the benefits and uses we discussed earlier.
-Even the scent is left intact so you’ll smell lightly of chocolate.
-And honestly, who wouldn’t love that?
+It’s a light brown/gold color, creamy in texture and comes with all the benefits and uses we discussed earlier.
+Even the scent is left intact so it has a light smell of chocolate.

 Using unrefined cocoa butter can play to your advantage, especially when creating your own recipes.
 Trying to make a chocolate and mint lotion?
 Just use the butter along with mint to get your desired fragrance!